georgheinze/StabilityMeasures/README.md

 For questions, comments or remarks about the code please post here or contact Christine Wallisch (christine.wallisch@meduniwien.ac.at).

-These are the proceeding steps to reproduce the results presented in the article:
+These are the necessary steps to reproduce the results presented in the article:

 Note: The simulation study was conducted on the Vienna Scientific Cluster.
 The code attached here has been modified to run on a single PC.
 Thus, results may be slightly different.